mcdemarco/the-new-kitchen-cookbook/poultry/italianWedding.md

 ## Directions

 1. Mix meatball ingredients except oil.
+2. Roll meatballs as small as you can tolerate, possibly with the help of a tablespoon.
 2. Brown meatballs in oil in a heavy pot.
 3. Remove meatballs if you need the space, and brown onions and garlic in the same pot.
 4. Return meatballs to pan if they left.
 Add stock and water.
 Bring to a boil.